 Biologist/nutritionist.
 Curious by nature, passionate about music and books, expert in dietetics according to Traditional Chinese Medicine, she promotes health and wellness from a holistic point of view.

 Originally from Este, a charming village at the foot of the Euganean Hills, Anna graduates in Evolutionary Biology at the University of Padua.
-After a brief period working in the world of clinical research, in 2008 she moves to Barcelona with the project Leonardo to work for a few months at the Center for Genomic Regulation.
+In 2008 she moves to Barcelona, in the framework of the Leonardo project, to work for a few months at the Center for Genomic Regulation.
 Here she meets Camilla and Francesca and they immediately become friends.
 Anna falls in love instantly with the Catalan city, with its warmth and all it has to offer (concerts, art, sea, tapas and beers).
-In 2009 she decided to leave for good the lab and its microscopes, flies and worms to devote herself to a discipline that fits her better and implies a direct contact with people.
-In 2012 she gets a Master’s degree in “Human Nutrition and Dietetics” at the Universitat Autonoma de Barcelona.
-Leaving the beloved sea behind, she moves between the beautiful mountains of South Tyrol to start a still ongoing collaboration as nutritionist in the medical center of a famous spa in Merano.
-Meanwhile she works as a freelance in other practices of northern Italy and will soon accomplish a three-year course in dietetics energy according to traditional Chinese medicine with the Tao School of Bologna.
+In 2009 she finally decides to say goodbye to the the lab and its microscopes, flies and worms to devote herself to a discipline that fits her better and implies a direct contact with people.
+She thus gets a Master’s degree in “Human Nutrition and Dietetics” at the Universitat Autonoma de Barcelona.
+Leaving the beloved sea behind, she moves between the beautiful mountains of South Tyrol to start a collaboration as nutritionist in the medical center of a famous SPA of Merano.
+At the same time, she works as a freelance in other practices of northern Italy and she attends a three-year course in dietetics energy according to traditional Chinese medicine with the Tao School of Bologna.

-A lover of nature, sports and outdoor life, Anna believes that the path to health needs to be inclusive of all aspects of life and walk through a conscious individualized approach to food.
-For this reason she finds in the holistic eastern world a great source of inspiration and a powerful way to help people find their wellbeing.
-She likes to play with food and recipes, looking for new combinations that are good and healthy-maybe a little bizarre at times-but always tasty and enhancing the therapeutic properties of the dishes.
-With the desire to share all this and still expand her horizons, in 2014 together with her friends Francesca and Camilla initiates the project incuQIna.
+A lover of nature, sports and outdoor life, Anna believes that the path to health has to go through a personalised, conscious approach to nutrition.
+For this reason she finds in the eastern, holistic view a great source of inspiration and a powerful way to help people find their wellbeing.
+Constantly on the lookout for new challenges, and pushed by an endless curiosity, Anna now is enrolled in a Master’s degree in Anthropology, Ethnology and Ethnolinguistics at the University of Venice.
+Finally, she collaborates to a project of food education for children (www.bambininmovimento.com).